 Alumni Awards

-The Alumni Association presents four prestigious annual awards to honor deserving graduates, professors and friends of Dominican University of California.
+The Alumni Association presents six prestigious annual awards to honor deserving graduates, professors, and friends of Dominican University of California.
 Honorees receive the awards during Reunion Weekend each year.

 The Sister M. Patricia Lyons Distinguished Alumni Award

-Established in 1982 in honor of Sister Patricia Lyons, O.P., who provided 33 years of outstanding service to Dominican as director of alumni relations, this award honors Alumni Association members who have distinguished themselves in the service of the University.
+Established in 1982 in honor of Sister Patricia Lyons, O.P.—who served Dominican with distinction for 33 years as director of alumni relations—this award recognizes alumni who have demonstrated exceptional service to the university.

 • Jean Smith Nelson ’72 (2022)